nigelvh/NRN_Blocklist/README.md

 `raw` format provides a plain text list of IPs `\r\n` separated, without the HTML context as in the default format.

+The default results set includes both IPv4 and IPv6 families.
+You can specify a single family by appending `?ipver=4` or `?ipver=6`.

 ## Submitting to the List

 The list accepts submissions from participants who have been issued an API key.
 If you wish to be issued a key and participate, please reach out.